simonscmap/cmapdatapipeline/docs/_build/html/_sources/data_ingestion/web_validator.rst.txt

 Once all the dataset changes are complete, the submitter should register a DOI for their dataset and send it over via the validator.

 .. note::

    Datasets submitted through the web validator are currently stored in dropbox:
    'CMAP Data Submission Dropbox/Simons CMAP/Apps/Simons CMAP Web Data Submission/{dataset_name}/{dataset_name_datestring.xlsx}.
 Validator folders are currently based on dataset short name.
 This means it is possible a submitted dataset will be saved to a folder that already exists, if a user reuses a dataset short name.
-A fix for this should be implemented in the future
+A fix for this should be implemented in the future by leveraging the unique ID in tblData_Submissions.